glscene/ArenaD/README.md

 # SamplesD
-The source code samples based on GLScene for Delphi
+Samples of GLScene for Delphi